 What I learned from my five-year study was that habits are contagious.

 Almost all of these self-made millionaires picked up specific habits from their parents that gave them a leg up and enabled them to accumulate millions of dollars.

-Nicolas Christakis, a Yale University professor and leading researcher on socially contagious behaviors supports my findings in his own research.
+Nicolas Christakis, a Yale University professor and a leading researcher on socially contagious behaviours supports my findings in his own research.